Right Arrow

 8-10 minutes

-But here’s the good news: Most of these injuries are preventable.
-A comprehensive safety approach—rooted in proven protocols and empowered by modern technology like AI-powered video analytics—can dramatically reduce risk and keep technicians, sales staff, and customers safe.
+Fortunately, most of these injuries are avoidable.
+A comprehensive safety approach—rooted in proven protocols and empowered by modern technology like Video AI—can minimize risk and keep technicians, sales staff, and customers safe.

-In this guide, we’ll break down the top 5 injuries that can occur in motor vehicle and parts dealers facilities—and, most importantly, how to prevent them.
+In this guide, we’ll break down four of the top injuries that can occur in motor vehicle and parts dealers facilities and, most importantly, how to decrease their likelihood.

-A proactive safety culture—supported by the right tools and training—can prevent these tragedies and protect your people, reputation, and bottom line.
+An anticipatory safety culture—supported by the right tools and training—can lessen the risk of these outcomes and protect your people, reputation, and bottom line.

-Let's dig into the five most common—and most preventable—injury types in the motor vehicle and parts dealers industry.
-For each, we’ll look at a real-world scenario, root causes, and how video intelligence can help.
+Here are four of the most common—and most avoidable—injury types in the motor vehicle and parts dealers industry.
+For each, we’ll look at a real-world scenario, root causes, and how video AI can help.

 Scenario: During a busy shift change, a delivery cart is moving through the service area as a technician crosses an active drive lane.
 The technician is struck and suffers a severe leg injury.

-How video intelligence helps: Video analytics can detect when people enter restricted zones, flag unsafe proximity between staff and moving vehicles, and provide instant alerts.
-Footage enables root cause analysis to prevent repeat occurrences.
+How video AI helps: Video AI can detect when people enter restricted zones and provide real-time alerts.
+Footage enables root cause analysis to help mitigate repeat occurrences.

 Prevention of Vehicle Movement Hazards